rwmyers46/rwmyers46.github.io/_posts/2019-06-21-image-duplicates.md

             counts[n[1]] = counts.get(n[1], 0) + 1

     # remove items with values = 1 (no need to process images of unique sizes) to use as a checksum:
     short_list = [c for c in counts if counts[c] > 1]

     # create a dictionary where keys = file size and values = lists of file names.
-    # this reduces processing by ensuring images are only compared to others within groups of identical sizes

     for ns in name_size:
         if ns[1] in files_investigate:
              files_investigate[ns[1]].append(ns[0])